Unified continuous-time q-learning for mean-field game and mean-field control problems: Mean-Field Games and Mean-Field Controls

-\begin{Remark}Both Corollaries \ref{cor:MFG-martingale} and \ref{cor:MFC-martingale} characterize the decoupled value function and decoupled Iq-function associated with MFE or MFO in terms of the consistency condition and the martingale condition \eqref{equ:martingale_characterization} using all test policies.
-It is intriguing to note that MFG and MFC share the same martingale condition, which will be the foundation for developing a unified learning algorithm for MFG and MFC from the point of view of the representative agent.
-The subtle difference in the consistency condition leads to different constraints on the paramaterized approximators of the decoupled value function and the decoupled Iq-function which will be discussed in the next section. \end{Remark}
+\begin{Remark}[Comparison between MFG and MFC]Both Propositions \ref{cor:MFG-martingale} and \ref{cor:MFC-martingale} characterize the decoupled value function and decoupled Iq-function associated with the MFE policy or the MFO policy in terms of the consistency condition and the martingale condition \eqref{equ:martingale_characterization} using all test policies.
+Notably, MFG and MFC share the same martingale condition, which will be the foundation for developing a unified learning algorithm for MFG and MFC.
+Although the decoupled Iq-function is not used directly for the MFO policy of MFC problem, its connection with essential q-function via the integral representation \eqref{relation-q-essentialq} is vital for the q-learning of MFC.The subtle difference in the consistency condition leads to different constraints on the paramaterized approximators of the decoupled value function and the decoupled Iq-function which will be discussed in the next section. \end{Remark}